Updated: June 11, 2019

 The key is to remember that you don’t need to be a great employee, just don’t be a bad one.
 This means, you need to always come and leave work on time, and do your job properly in between those hours.

-Be a good employee that produces expected results, but avoid going the extra mile because you need to reserve your time and energy for better things, like planning how you will quit your job.
+Be a good employee that produces expected results.
+Then use your free time and extra energy for planning how you can find a better job.

 By the way, the assumption here is that you really want to leave your current job, and you just can’t afford it.
 If you’re not wholeheartedly decided on quitting, then you should try to resolve your work issues first.